eekcoopuw/jobmon/docsource/quickstart.rst

 plugins
 *******
-Jobmon has the capability to run jobs on both the Slurm and UGE clusters.
+Jobmon has the capability to run jobs on the Slurm cluster.
 At present, it also has limited capabilities for executing Tasks locally on a single machine using either sequential execution or multiprocessing.

 To use either of the clusters with Jobmon users need to install their Jobmon plugin.
 If a user wants to use Slurm with Jobmon, they would need to have the core Jobmon software and the Jobmon Slurm plugin installed.
-If a user wants to use UGE with Jobmon, they would need to have core Jobmon and the Jobmon UGE plugin installed.

-Users can either install Jobmon core and the plugins individually using "pip" or they can install Jobmon core, the UGE plugin, and Slurm plugin all together with a single conda command.
+Users can either: 1) install Jobmon core and the plugins individually using "pip" or 2) install Jobmon core and the Slurm plugin together with a single conda command.

 conda install
 *************